indiscovering/indiscover.me/index.md

 interest-prefix: "my interests:"
 ---

-▸ i'm dyl, also known by my usernames "indiscover" and "horizoned" online ◂
+▸ i'm dyl, also known by the usernames "indiscover" and "horizoned" online ◂

 ▸ sixteen ◂

-▸ united kingdom ◂
+▸ united kingdom 🇬🇧 ◂

-▸ he/him ◂
+▸ he / him ◂